Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsection{Dataset}

 As in the original study, we used data available from the Parkinson's Progression Markers Initiative (PPMI) dataset \cite{marek_parkinsons_2018}, a robust open-access database providing a large variety of clinical, imaging data and biologic samples to identify biomarkers of PD progression.
 The PPMI study was conducted in accordance with the Declaration of Helsinki and the Good Clinical Practice (GCP) guidelines after approval of the local ethics committees of the participating sites.
-We signed the Data User Agreement and submitted an online application to access the data.
-More information about study design, participant recruitment and assessment methods can be found in \cite{marek_parkinsons_2018}.
+We signed the Data Use Agreement and submitted an online application to access the data.
+More information about study design, participant recruitment and assessment methods can be found in \cite{marek_parkinsons_2018}. {We note that access to such data does not permit us to share such data on our own.
+Moreover, unlike code repositories with version control numbering, most data repositories are not version controlled, making re-retrieval of data years later thorny.}